 Early papers in this sequence are occasionally of interest in being preserved complete with associated correspondence (pre-dating Referees Reports); for example, the Charles Wildbore - Nevil Maskelyne letters 1787-1790 (AP.7.16-34).

 Mid nineteenth century papers of some significance may exist, in both original and abstracted form, such as Henry William Fox Talbot's 'Some account of the art of photogenic drawing' (AP/23/19).

 The Society's policy now is to return rejected scientific papers to authors, so any current additions to this collection usually take the form of unpublished supplementary data to published papers.

 |Extent||1603 papers in 79 bound volumes, and 9 boxes of single papers|

 |Arrangement||Generally in chronological order, and alphabetically by author within each set to 1920. |

-Volumes 1-3, containing updated but post-1800 papers, are exceptional in being ordered by author only (volume 1 A-C, volume 2 D-K, Volume 3 L-W).
+Volumes 1-3, containing papers that are largely post-1800, are exceptional in being ordered by author only (volume 1 A-C, volume 2 D-K, Volume 3 L-W).
 The nine boxes of single papers contain ungathered material from 1851, and supplementary material to published papers such as tables, photographs, and addenda rather than complete texts of papers.